A Summer Guide to Salzburg, Austria

 Königssee in Berchtesgaden National Park, Germany

-This little pavilion at Schlosspark Hellbrunn is most famous for being the filming location where Liesl sang her "I am 16, Going on 17" song in The Sound of Music.
-They actually only used this pavilion for the outdoor shots as they need a more open and larger one to get the right angles for the indoor shots, but it's still fun to twirl around it.
+You can reach Schloss Hellbrunn on foot, by bike, by car or by public transport.
+The park is free to visit.
+Right at the entrance to the park you'll spot the pavilion from Sound of Music where where Liesl sang her "I am 16, Going on 17" song.
+They actually only used this pavilion for the outdoor shots as they need a more open and larger one to get the right angles for the indoor shots, but it's still fun to twirl around.

 I visited Salzburg just once before I moved here, on a day trip with my parents in 2001 when I was five years old.
 My mum and I have a photo together in front of the fountain in the heart of the Mirabell Gardens and it remains a dear memory.